The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 Installation

-First install Napari in a virtual environment following the latest Napari installation instructions.
+First install Napari in a virtual environment:

-After you have activated the environment, you can install napari-tmidas via pip:
+Now you can install napari-tmidas via pip:

 pip install napari-tmidas